Capital Markets and Portfolio Investment

 Foreign Exchange and Remittances

 The 1993 Constitution guarantees free convertibility of currency.
 However, limited capital controls still exist as private pension fund managers (AFPs) are constrained by how much of their portfolio can be invested in foreign securities.
 The maximum limit is set by law (currently 50 percent since July 2011), but the BCRP sets the operating limit AFPs can invest abroad.
-Over the years, the BCRP has gradually increased the operating limit, which reached 42 percent in January 2015.
+Over the years, the BCRP has gradually increased the operating limit, which will already reach 48 percent in May 2018.

 A combination of GOP policies and market forces has led to gradual de-dollarization of the economy.
-U.S. dollars account for a decreasing share of banking system transactions, according to SBS.
+U.S. dollars account for a decreasing share of banking system transactions, according to the Bank Supervisory Authority (SBS).
 In 2001, U.S. dollars accounted for 82 percent of loans and 73 percent of deposits.
-The amount of credit issued in USD fell by 4% for commercial loans and 3% for personal loans in July 2016 compared to the same period in 2015.
-Dollar-denominated loans in these sectors now stand at 45 percent and 24 percent of total credit, respectively, as of October 2016.
+The amount of credit issued in USD increased 12 percent and deposits in 2 percent in 2017 compared to the previous year.
+In December 2017, dollar-denominated loans reached 33 percent, and deposits 43 percent.
 Funds associated with any form of investment can be freely converted into any world currency.

-Article 7 of the Legislative Decree N° 662 provides that foreign investors may send, in freely convertible currencies, without a prior authorization from any national government department or decentralized public entities, Regional or Municipal Governments, after having paid all the applicable taxes, remittances of the entirety of their capital derived from investments, including the sale of shares, stocks or rights, capital reduction or partial or total liquidation of companies, the entirety of their dividends or proven net profit derived from their investments, and any considerations for the use or enjoyment of assets that are physically located in Peru, as registered with the competent national entity.
+Article 7 of the Legislative Decree N° 662 provides that foreign investors may send, in freely convertible currencies, remittances of the entirety of their capital derived from investments, including the sale of shares, stocks or rights, capital reduction or partial or total liquidation of companies, the entirety of their dividends or proven net profit derived from their investments, and any considerations for the use or enjoyment of assets that are physically located in Peru, as registered with the competent national entity, without a prior authorization from any national government department or decentralized public entities, or regional or municipal Governments, after having paid all the applicable taxes.

 Sovereign Wealth Funds

 Peru’s Ministry of Economy and Finance (MEF) manages the Fiscal Stabilization Fund.
-The fund had a balance of USD 7.9 billion at the end of 2015 and consists of treasury surplus, concessional fees, and privatization proceeds, with a cap of four percent of GDP.
+The fund had a balance of USD 6.4 billion at the end of 2017 and consists of treasury surplus, concessional fees, and privatization proceeds, with a cap of 4 percent of GDP.
 The MEF released investment guidelines for the Fiscal Stabilization Fund in December 2015.
 The guidelines permit investment in demand deposits, variable and fixed interest rate time deposits, and seven currencies including the USD.
 The Fund is not a party to the IMF International Working Group or a signatory to the Santiago Principles.
 The fund serves as a buffer for the GOP’s fiscal accounts in the event of adverse economic conditions.
-The MEF authorized USD 1.3 billion in 2013 as the country was experiencing a fiscal deficit.